Robotechnic/WebAssembly-protocol-generator/README.md

 Any of the previous types can be put in an array by adding `[]` after the field name.

+#### Optional fields

+Adding a `?` after the type will make the field optional.
+This means that the field may be present or not in the encoded protocol.
+This is only supported for non-array fields.
+On typst side this is translated by the field being `none` or having a value.
+On C side, the field will be a pointer to the type.
+If the pointer is `NULL`, the field is not present, otherwise it is present.

 ## Example

 ```c